What happens during a session?

-- Our sessions happen online in response to covid-10.
-See our homepage for more!
+Our sessions happen online in response to COVID-19.
+See our homepage for instructions for scheduling!

 Is my argument and evidence convincing to you?

-Do you see the connection between my writing and my sources?
+Do you see the connection between my writing and the quotes I am using?

 What would you say is the main message of my piece, as you read it?